-Bigger homes are great for those with a large family or who regularly host gatherings or out of town guests, as well as those who work from a home office.
-The Waitaki design’s living wing provides a perfect area for entertaining while minimising noise in the four double bedrooms.
-The second living room also opens up onto a deck with stacker doors to maximise the indoor-outdoor flow.
+Bigger homes are great for those with a large family or who regularly host gatherings or out-of-town guests, as well as those who work from a home office.
+The Benmore design’s living wing provides a perfect area for entertaining while minimising noise in the three bedrooms.
+The living room also opens up onto a deck with sliding doors to maximise the indoor-outdoor flow.
 Home-entertaining can also still be achieved with a smaller floor plan that still includes an open living area and decking, providing good indoor-outdoor flow for long summer evenings.
 The Tasman design below gives a size perception beyond its measurements by incorporating double sliding doors onto a large deck area.
 The deck itself is a similar size to the living room, therefore the usable space for entertaining is doubled!

-Homes with a smaller floor space are also a popular option for those who have a smaller family unit, want to reduce their environmental footprint or are looking for a low-maintenance alternative.
+Homes with a smaller floor space are also a popular option for those who have a smaller family unit, want to reduce their environmental footprint, or are looking for a low-maintenance alternative.
 However just because the size is smaller, does not mean that dream features need to be compromised.
-Our 2-bedroom Rangitata design below packs a lot into a space-considerate floor plan; including a breakfast bar, a scullery, a separate laundry and walk-in wardrobe.
-This provides the practicality and affordability of a smaller home, but with more of the bells and whistles!
+See our range of 2-bedroom house designs to discover layouts that pack a lot into a space-considerate floor plan.

 Choosing a great floor plan is about understanding how you want to live and finding a plan that helps you achieve that lifestyle.
 While there may be compromises required due to budget or site constraints, it’s important to establish a list of non-negotiables and then keep an open mind about the rest.